-The Courtauld’s new Digital Art History Research Group (#DAHRG) was pleased to welcome Professor Martin Eve to give the first of two keynote seminars.
-In Open Access in the Humanities: What, Why, and How, Prof. Eve provided a general background to open access.
-He also highlighted its challenges and economics.
-Finally, he spoke about The Open Library of Humanities (OLH), for which he is Project Director.
+The Courtauld’s new Digital Art History Research Group (#DAHRG) is pleased to welcome Professor Martin Eve to give the first of two keynote seminars.
+In Open Access in the Humanities: What, Why, and How, Prof. Eve will provide a general background to open access.
+He will also highlight its challenges and economics.
+Finally, he will speak about The Open Library of Humanities (OLH), for which he is Project Director.
 OLH is a charitable organisation dedicated to publishing open access scholarship with no author-facing article processing charges (APCs).

 Professor Eve is Chair of Literature, Technology and Publishing at Birkbeck, University of London.
 He is the author of four books, including Open Access and the Humanities: Contexts, Controversies and the Future (Cambridge UP: 2014).
 Martin is well-known for his work on open access and HE policy, appearing before the UK House of Commons Select Committee BIS Inquiry into Open Access, writing for the British Academy Policy Series on the topic, being a steering-group member of the OAPEN-UK project, the Jisc National Monograph Strategy Group, the SCONUL Strategy Group on Academic Content and Communications, the Open Knowledge Foundation’s Open Access Steering Group, the Jisc Scholarly Communications Advisory Group, the Collaborative Knowledge Foundation advisory board, the California Digital Library/University of California Press’s Humanities Book Infrastructure advisory board, and the HEFCE Open Access Monographs Expert Reference Panel (2014) and founding the Open Library of Humanities.